kwaldenphd/world-wide-web/README.md

 # Lab Questions

 All of the required questions are listed here.
 Be sure to answer each question completely, including an explanation of how you arrived at your answer.
-Also include the HTML files and relevant CSS as as `.zip` folder on P-Web.
+Also submit the HTML files and relevant CSS as a `.zip` folder on P-Web.

 Q1: How do you typically install new software on your computer?
 How is this process similar/different?